The Messianic Reason for the Interruption of Judah and Tamar in the Joseph Narrative

 Where Judah goes and what he does next is significant.

 . . .
 He (Judah) pitched his tent near (right up until or next to) a certain Adullamite (Canaanite), whose name was Hirah.
 And Judah saw the daughter of a certain Canaanite there whose name was Shua.
 And he took her and went in to her.

 — Genesis 38:2

-The first observation of this part of the story has to do with where Judah settles up next to and becomes cozy with.
+The first observation of this part of the story has to do with where Judah settles up next to and with whom he becomes cozy.
 Adullam was a Canaanite.
-The literal rendering of "pitched his tent near" is more accurately read "he pitched his tent until or right up next to a certain Adullamite."
+The literal rendering of "pitched his tent near" is more accurately read, "he pitched his tent right up next to a certain Adullamite."
 Lot does the same in Sodom and includes the same phrasing.

 . . .
 Lot settled in the cities of the plain.
-And he pitched his tent toward (right up until or next to) Sodom (Canaanites).
+And he pitched his tent toward (right up next to) Sodom (Canaanites).

 — Genesis 13:12

-Both Judah and Lot are seen to be settling right up next to depraved and or forbidden places linking the two events.
-Perhaps to let the reader know that had God not intervened at this point in history a type of Sodom and its destruction would be the forecast for his people and a Messiah would never be realized.
+Both Judah and Lot settle right up next to depraved and or forbidden places linking the two events.
+Perhaps to let the reader know that had God not intervened at this point in history, a type of Sodom and its destruction would be the forecast for his people, and a Messiah would never be realized.

 Judah and the Lineage of the Messiah